porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.code.md

 ---

-### Types
+## Types

-Types present in the configurator below are supported.
-Browser specific UI helpers (e.g. calender dropdown in Chrome) may occur inside the input field which are explicitly not reset by the `Text Field Wrapper` component.
+The following types listed in the configurator below are supported.
+Browser specific UI helpers (e.g. calender dropdown in Chrome) may occur inside the input field which are explicitly not reset by the **Text Field Wrapper** component.
 For better accessibility it's recommended to **not** reset these browser default UI helpers.

+### Basic

 <Playground>
   <template #configurator>
     <select v-model="type">
       <option disabled>Select a type</option>
       <option value="text">Text</option>
-      <option value="password">Password</option>
       <option value="number">Number</option>
       <option value="email">Email</option>
       <option value="tel">Tel</option>